MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboard-tiles.md

 ---
 title: Intro to dashboard tiles for Power BI designers
 description: All about dashboard tiles in Power BI.
-This includes tiles that are created from SQL Server Reporting Services (SSRS).
+This includes tiles that are created from SQL Server Reporting Services (SSRS) reports.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: ''